 Most people tend to look at buying a second home as a luxury purchase, usually with the purpose of being a vacation getaway.
 However, second homes can be very valuable beyond vacationing.
 Buying a second home can potentially be an excellent investment over time.

 Purchasing a second home can be a valuable investment as the property can gain home equity if its value increases over time.
-It is typical for a property to naturally become more valuable like this, especially if it is in a desired vacation destination.
+It is typical for a property to naturally become more valuable like this, especially if it is in a desired mountain home or beach vacation destination.
 Making small but steady improvements to the home over the years is another easy way to contribute to increased value.

 Beyond potential growth of equity, renting the property out to guests can also serve as a significant source of income.
 If you are renting the home our enough weeks a year, it could even pay for itself.
 Another key financial benefit is that homeowners with more than one property can be eligible for some tax breaks including property tax deduction, mortgage interest reduction, and home equity loan interest deduction.